Welcome to Shelby County Nutrition Food Service Website!

 The USDA will allow school districts to operate under the Seamless Summer Option for the 2021-22 school year.
 This allows our school nutrition department to serve everyone 18 years and younger for free.
 All SCPS students will receive both breakfast and lunch meals at no cost.

 When we are operating in person school, menus will be posted on the website.
 We are operating under the serve method which means all meals will be the same for everyone.
 Each student will be served one of each item on the menu.
-Middle and High Schools have an alternate menu selection.
+Middle Schools will have an alternate entree selection.
 Each meal will include a milk.
 We will accommodate food allergies to best of our ability.
 Menus are subject to change due to the availabilty of food.

 SCPS SCHOOL NUTRITION CONTINUES THE CEP PROGRAM

 All elementary schools, middle schools and preschools will continue to be a part of the Community Eligibility Provision (CEP).
 CEP allows all students in participating schools to receive breakfast and lunch at no cost.
 All families at these schools will be asked to fill out an Educational Benefit Form (EBF).
 This will allow the necessary information to be collected to provide other educational benefits to your children.
 In order for our district to continue meals at no cost to all elementary and preschool students, it is important for you to return this form to your child’s school.

 These forms will be printed on yellow paper and are available at the school office of your child’s school and/or will be sent home with other enrollment paperwork.

 At the middle and high schools, which are not eligible for CEP, fill out a Free/Reduced-Price Meal Application.
 If you have children at both types of schools, fill out only the Free/Reduced-Price Meal Application.

 For more information, call our Food Services Department at (502)633-2375.

 Free & Reduced School Meals